-You can access the Tinkercad official website fromhere.
-I will explain what you can find at the Tinkercad website.
+You can access the Tinkercad official website from here.
+I will explain what you can find on the Tinkercad website.

-At the gallery page, you can find uploaded 3D models created by Tinkercad users from all over the world.
-You can download the data to use for 3D printing, and leave comments for a model.
+On the Gallery page, you can find uploaded 3D models created by Tinkercad users from all over the world.
+You can download the data to use for 3D printing and leave comments for a model.

-In order to download a model for a 3D printer, click a model in the above image, and then the image below will appear.
+In order to download a model for a 3D printer, click on a model like those shown in the above image, and then the dialog below will appear.

-At the blog page, there are many posts on Tinkercad news, latest information, operation guides.
+On the Blog page, there are many posts regarding Tinkercad news, latest information, and operational guides.
 There are also guides on what kind of materials you should use when 3D printing models (such as the type of plastic or resin).

-In the Learn tab, there are articles on the basic operations of Tinkercad, and modelling tutorials.
-They are free to read, so you can immediately start learning about Tinkercad.
+On the Learn page, there are articles about basic operations using Tinkercad.
+Also, there are modelling tutorials.
+These are free to read, so you can immediately start learning about Tinkercad.

-Click the Sign up button in the upper right, or the Start Tinkering button below the middle of the page to create an account.
+Click the Sign up button in the upper right or click the Start Tinkering button below in the middle of the page to create an account.

-Then, you will be asked if you have an Autodesk account.
-If you already have one, you can sign in with it and log in with your Autodesk account.
+You will be asked if you have an Autodesk account.
+If you already have one, you can sign in with your Autodesk account.

-If you don’t have an account, you can create a new one from the Create Account button.
+If you don’t have an account, you can create a new one by clicking on the Create Account button.

-Once you create your account, or log in with your account, you will be transfered to your account page.
+Once you create your account or sign in to your account, you will be transferred to your account page.

 Your created models will be added here from now on.